adamburkegh/spd_we/README.md

 The estimation framework and evaluation is described in "Burke, A, Leemans, S.J.J and Wynn, M. T. (2021) - Stochastic Process Discovery By Weight Estimation", DOI 10.1007/978-3-030-72693-5_20.
 You can also see this  [short blog post](https://adamburkeware.net/2020/10/06/spd-by-weight-estimation.html).

+This page details the Java / ProM implementation.
+Alternative implementations are listed at the end.

 # Developer and Command Line Use